 - Cleaner transit, buses, and other forms of transportation can be deployed by funding port electrification.
 Programs that incorporate low-carbon materials into their transportation projects, such as cars and planes, in order to develop low-emission fuels and advance clean energy and technology implementation.

-- The framework also includes the creation of a new Civilian Climate Corps, which includes over 300,000 diverse new workforce members who will address the changing climate, as well as preserving our public lands and strengthen community resilience.
+- The framework also includes the creation of a new Civilian Climate Corps, which includes over 300,000 diverse new workforce members who will address the changing climate, as well as preserve our public lands and strengthen community resilience.
 By withdrawing the Arctic National Wildlife Refuge and federal waters in the Pacific, Atlantic, and Eastern Gulf, our country’s public resources and lands will be protected from further oil and gas drilling.

 - In an effort to cut emissions, landowners of forested areas, farmers, and ranchers will be given the tools they need.
 As a result, forests, soil, and coastlines will be restored and preserved.
 As well as helping to meet farmer demand, the investment in climate-smart agriculture will raise awareness of the possibilities and advantages of climate in agriculture.
-This framework may potentially affect as many as 240,000 farms, or about 130 million acres of crops annually.
+This framework may potentially affect as many as 240,000 farms or about 130 million acres of crops annually.

 - Researching climate and clean energy development will accelerate the adaptation of clean energy.
-Forecasting and weather observation, wildfire research, and climate-smart agricultural innovation are all ways that will assist in gauging the changing climate and the next steps to take to prevent further disaster.
+Forecasting and weather observation, wildfire research, and climate-smart agricultural innovation are all ways that will assist in gauging the changing climate and the next steps to take to prevent further disasters.

 As the Build Back Better Act faded into the background, the Inflation Reduction Act of 2022 was passed and signed into law as a new compromise on the initial Build Back Better Act.
-The Act is considerably more comprehensive than the reconciliation proposal agreed, but it contains significantly less than what the party previously advocated in Build Back Better.
+The Act is considerably more comprehensive than the reconciliation proposal agreed upon, but it contains significantly less than what the party previously advocated in Build Back Better.
 It is the biggest climate change package in US History, as Biden signed the $430 billion bill.

 Below are the highlights of the Inflation Reduction Act of 2022: